The best small business apps provide a simple way to manage various aspects of your business, whether working from home, the office, or on the go.

-Small business owners know the need to remain agile and efficient, and working both in the office and on the go.
-Mobile devices almost certainly play an everyday role for most small businesses, but choosing the right apps for them can be tricky.
+Small business owners know the need to remain agile and efficient.
+Mobile devices almost certainly play an everyday role, but choosing the best apps for them can be tricky.

 This is especially as you will only want to have one type of office software (opens in new tab) on your phone or tablet and not have to transfer documents between different apps just to be read them on different devices.

 In this guide, we've focused on the most useful applications for small to medium businesses.
-All of these either offer a free tier or represent excellent value for money.
-Further premium features are often available as your business grows.
+All of these offer important functionality while also delivering on value for money.

 Then there are the other software applications included in Microsoft 365, such as Outlook (online version), and for PC use only there are also Publisher and Access.
-Skype is also bundled in, though you can download and use this as a standalone product anyway.
+Microsoft Teams (opens in new tab) is also bundled in, though you can download and use this as a standalone product anyway.

 As mentioned previously, there are alternatives to Microsoft Office, but the simple fact is that they are not so good: features tend to be limited, and there can be problems converting key office files to alternative formats, which you absolutely do not need the stress of dealing with when running your own business.

-RingCentral Office is our preferred choice when it comes to the best business phone system.
+RingCentral MVP is our preferred choice when it comes to the best business phone system (opens in new tab).
 It's not just that it comes with a lot of features and possibilities, but also pricing can be very reasonable, too.

 What you get is a cloud-based phone system that is built around business services, so it's perfectly fine to use it on any device with a browser, whether a Windows PC, or Apple iPad, or Android smartphone.

-The package has plenty of features – invoicing, expense tracking, time tracking, a host of business reports, even an option to take credit card payments (for a 2.9% plus 30 cents transaction fee) – but a straightforward interface aimed at non-accountants ensures you'll be up-and-running right away.
+The package has plenty of features – invoicing, expense tracking, time tracking, a host of business reports, even an option to take credit card payments – but a straightforward interface aimed at non-accountants ensures you'll be up-and-running right away.

 Despite the simplicity, there's real depth here.
 You can bill in any currency, save time by setting up recurring invoices, allow customers to pay via credit card by checking a box, and even automatically bill their credit card to keep life simple for everyone.